-I have previously written about my all-time favorite Uncle Harry Gosling from St. Louis, Missouri (My Favorite Uncle Harry, Apr.
-2013).
-He was married to my Mom’s younger sister Ruth, and they had lived with their two children, Paula and Phil in St. Louis for many years.
+I have previously written about my all-time favorite Uncle Harry Gosling from St. Louis, Missouri.
+He was married to my Mom’s younger sister Ruth, and they lived with their two children, Paula and Phil in St. Louis for many years.
 Prior to moving to St. Louis in the 1950’s Uncle Harry was an outstanding trumpet playing member of Lawrence Welk’s Band which was extremely popular in those days.
 Because the band was travelling nation-wide rather extensively, Uncle Harry and Aunt Ruth made the difficult decision to drop out of the band, move to St. Louis and have a more stable environment for their children’s sake.
-I always admired that quality of theirs in putting their family’s interest ahead of a professional career.
+I always admired this quality of theirs in putting their family’s interest ahead of a professional career.

 Uncle Harry, Aunt Ruth and Phil were present at our wedding in Fort Lauderdale, Florida in 1965, and because we loved them so we remained in close contact with them.
 When Cathy and I moved to El Dorado in 1971 to begin our life there, we were able to see them a little more often and made several vacation trips to meet them in Branson, Missouri.
 It is an interesting fact they introduced us to the town where we now reside.

-It was about 3 or 4 months following the start of this ministry that Uncle Harry and Aunt Ruth visited El Dorado.
-I wrote in the previous blog about Uncle Harry’s recent diagnosis of ALS (Lou Gehrig’s Disease) and his future health and prognosis were very much in doubt and on everyone’s mind.
-While he and I were alone one morning in my Mom’s kitchen Uncle Harry bowed his head and his heart to ask the Lord Jesus to save him, and I believe he was redeemed that morning.
-Through tears of joy and excitement over his surrender, I promised I would send him literature and Bible studies to assist him in growing in faith going forward.
+It was about four months following the start of this ministry when Uncle Harry and Aunt Ruth visited El Dorado.
+I wrote in a previous account about Uncle Harry’s diagnosis of ALS (Lou Gehrig’s Disease) just prior to their visit.
+His health and prognosis were very much in doubt and on everyone’s mind.
+While he and I were alone in Mom’s kitchen one morning during their visit Uncle Harry bowed his head and his heart to ask the Lord Jesus to save him, and I believe he was redeemed right then.
+Through tears of joy and excitement over his surrender I promised I would send him literature and Bible studies to assist him in growing in faith going forward.
 I didn’t know any pastors or spiritual mentors in St. Louis who could follow up with him.
-I did remember at the time about the conference call class and mentioned that he might be able to join us each week and hear me teach or one of the other men who might be teaching that week.
+I did remember about the conference call class and told him he might be able to join us each week and hear me or one of the other men teach the Bible.

-Uncle Harry did indeed join the class in the following weeks and became so well-known and well-liked by telephone the other members of the class starting calling him “Uncle Harry”!
-I don’t remember how long he was able to continue with the conference call, but when I would call him later he said how much he always learned from the class and how much it meant to him.
-The terrible effects of the illness finally claimed the physical life of my favorite uncle, but the spiritual life of my wonderful Uncle Harry was forever made secure in the arms of his (our) matchless Savior.
+Uncle Harry did join the conference call class in the following weeks and became so well-known and well-liked the other members of the class starting calling him “Uncle Harry.”
+I don’t remember how long he was able to continue the class, but when I spoke with him later he said how much he always learned from the class and how much it meant to him.
+The terrible effects of the illness finally claimed the physical life of my favorite uncle, but the spiritual life of my wonderful Uncle Harry was forever made secure in the arms of our matchless Savior.

 With the advent today of so much advanced technology we are now able through teleconferencing to not only hear but see one another with clarity.
 The gospel will never be hindered by disease or wars or famines, but will prosper in whatever form it is sent and will result in eternal benefits.
 (Isaiah 55: 10,11).

 PS: The telephone conference call was switched over to a radio format shortly after Uncle Harry’s death and is still being broadcast every Sunday morning from First Baptist Church.
-Bob Watson remains still as one of the teachers.
-It has been a remarkable and successful ministry for 35+ years to the glory of God.
+Bob Watson remains as one of the teachers.
+It has been a remarkable and successful ministry for over forty-five years to the glory of God.